On orbit sets generated by semigroups of one-dimensional affine functions: Lower bound for the image multiset

 \section{Lower bound for the image multiset}

-In this section we will prove the following lower bound for the size of the multiset $\langle F : S\rangle^\#$, which complements the upper bound of Erd\"os and Lagarias.
-It will be used in Section \ref{ecc-section} for the lower bounds of the sets for a particular class of orbit sets.
+In this section we will prove the following lower bound for the size of the multiset $\langle F : S\rangle^\#$, which complements the upper bound of Erd\H{o}s and Lagarias.
+It will be used in Section \ref{ecc-section} to establish the lower bounds on the sizes of the orbit sets, which are generated by the exact covering systems.

 \begin{theorem} Let $F$ be a finite set of affine functions

 such that $a_i > 1, b_i \geq 0$.
 Suppose that $\sigma$ is a positive real number such that

 Let $S \subset \mathbb R_+$~ be a discrete set.
 Then for any $x \geq 1$